 Why spend money on walking/bus tours when you can get them for free?
-As I discovered thanks to a friend of mine, Sandeman’s New Europe tours offer free walking tours across lots of European cities which are absolutely fantastic and best of all, free of charge!
+Sandeman’s New Europe tours offer free walking tours across lots of European cities which are absolutely fantastic and best of all, free of charge!
 They are run on a tipping service instead, which means you can go free, or you can just tip whatever you can afford.
 These tours are genuinely some of the best I have done anywhere in the world thanks to the enthusiasm and excitement of the person running the tours – I tried them in Amsterdam and Berlin and loved the experience both times.

-Talking to people is the best way to get the most up-to-date and often less reported side of what is going on in a city – talk to the people running your hotel/hostel, talk to the waiter in the restaurant, the people in the tourist information center, random people you bump into on the street.
+Talking to people is the best way to get the most up-to-date tips and ideas for free activities.
+Talk to the people running your hotel/hostel, talk to the waiter in the restaurant, the people in the tourist information center, random people you bump into on the street.
 You’d be amazed what you will find out, like the time I discovered you could hire bikes for free in Fremantle and I went for a full day of bike riding adventures with new friends or when I discovered you could do free wine tastings on a visit to Swan Valley.

 Head into nature

-Hostels are fantastic for free activities and, even better, for free activities!
+Hostels are fantastic for free activities!
 Often they’ll organise walking tours and free food nights in the bar/restaurant, and it can be a great way to meet new friends.
 At a backpackers, everyone is on a budget so there’s no embarrassment about being the one to suggest going to the free “wine and cheese night” or joining the nightly volleyball match in the hope of winning some free beers.
 It’s a lot of fun and you can even win some great prizes – I won a pass for the New Zealand Kiwi Experience backpacker bus and my friend won a Whitsundays cruise!
-Join in the competitions and take part in the activities, and there is nothing wrong with taking the free meals if you’re strapped for cash.
+Join in the competitions and take part in the activities, and there is nothing wrong with taking the free meals.

-You’d be amazed at how many attractions are actually free entry and these are things you should really make the most of – from art galleries to museums and libraries, I even went to Sydney Observatory when I was in Australia and had the best time, all for free.
+You’d be amazed at how many attractions are actually free entry, from art galleries to museums and libraries.
+I even went to Sydney Observatory when I was in Australia and had the best time, all for free.
 In London entry to the Natural History Museum, Science Museum and the V&A is free, as are lots of others and these are all a day out.
 When I was living in Melbourne I had the best time exploring the National Gallery of Victoria, which puts on the most amazing exhibitions.
-Always look to see what kind of mini-events are being held at these for children which are often free of charge.
-I never used to think I was that interested in art, but since visiting galleries all over the world and museums to match, I absolutely love them.
+Always look to see what kind of mini-events and free activities are being held at these for children which are often free of charge.

 Always check out council websites and any tourism offices for good information regarding free transport – I found out by accident that there was a free shuttle bus running the length of Sydney CBD but it made a hell of a difference when it came to getting around.
 Plus on Sunday’s all travel was capped at $2.10 in the city including ferries which saved you a heck of a lot of money on a day trip to another beach like Manly.
 Sometimes it’s possible to get a free travel card to try out when you arrive in the city which is perfect if you’re just there for a weekend, it’s best to ask tourist information for the best deals of search online.